svenslaggare/gitrends/README.md

 Web-based behavior code analysis tool based on the work by Adam Tornhill in "Your Code as a Crime Scene".

-Implemented analysis:
+The following behavior code analysis are implemented:

 * Module decomposition
 * Hotspot
 * Change coupling
 * Main developer
 * Commit spread
-* Custom analysis in SQL
+* Ability to write custom analysis in SQL.

 ![Gitrends](Screenshot.png)